accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS

 1. Activate the **Differentiate without colour** option (*Settings &gt; Accessibility &gt; Text display and size &gt; Differentiate without colour*).
-1. Locate words or sets of words, text, information-conveying graphic elements and time-based media on the screen where the colour scheme carries information.
+1. Locate words or sets of words, text, graphic element conveying informations and time-based media on the screen where the colour scheme carries information.
 1. Check that there is another visual means of retrieving this information: the presence of an icon or a graphic effect of shape or position, a typographic effect, etc.
 1. Using the **screen reader**, access the information provided by the colour.
 1. Check that equivalent information is retrieved by the screen reader (for example the "selected" status of a green button).